idozarchi/GenericIOTInfrastrucrue/README.txt

 ## Project Overview

-The Generic IoT Infrastructure project provides a comprehensive platform for managing data from IoT devices.
+The Generic IoT Infrastructure project provides a robust platform for managing data from IoT devices.
 It is designed to be scalable and efficient, supporting multiple networking protocols and ensuring smooth data processing.
 The entire project was developed from scratch with minimal reliance on external libraries.

 ### Internal Components